 There are 12 lakes within 12 miles of Florence Oregon so trying to decide which one to fish was a challenge.
 I’ve been aching to get out and do some fly-fishing since we’ve been in Oregon.
-Most of the lakes in the area opened last week with the easing of the Stay In Place Orders.
+Most of the lakes in the area opened last week with the easing of the Stay-In Place Orders.

-Note: Some of the links in this article are affiliate links.
+GoFullTimeRVing.com is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, we earn from qualifying purchases linking to Amazon.com and affiliated links.
 When you use the links on this page to make a purchase, we may get a small commission and you may get a great bargain.
 You don’t pay anything extra by purchasing through these links.
 It’s a win-win all around.
 See our Full disclosure for more info.
 Thank you!

 Looking at some lakes in the area last week I decided to try Cleawox Lake.
 Cleawox Lake is located about 4 miles South of Florence in Jessie M Honeyman State Park.

-This 82 acre lake is tucked between Highway 101 and the sand dunes.
+This 82-acre lake is tucked between Highway 101 and the sand dunes.
 Most of Cleawox Lake is located on public property, and lakeside trails and dunes provide excellent access for bank anglers.
 There are some fishing docks available to fish from and small boats or float tubes can be launched for access to the entire lake.

 I’ve heard Cleawox Lake offers pretty good trout fishing.
 Trout are stocked regularly from February through early June.
-Crappie, yellowperch, bluegill, brown bullhead and largemouth bass are available year-round.
+Crappie, yellow perch, bluegill, brown bullhead, and largemouth bass are available year-round.
 All lake fishing techniques can be productive in Cleawox Lake.

 I got my kayak in the water and headed West into the lake.
-My plan was to fish chironomids since I’ve never really gave them much of a shot.
+My plan was to fish chironomids since I’ve never really given them much of a shot.
 But the wind was a bit too strong to hold still and fish them.

 I pedaled my kayak around the corner where I saw another float tube fisherman.
 He asked about my Hobie Kayak and I asked him about fishing the lake.
 He also mentioned leach patterns, specifically olive and black.
 I told him I just put on a black one and he said I’d be good.
 Right after I talked to him I hooked into my first fish of the day, a nice 12-inch rainbow that put up a pretty good fight.

 I trolled my black woolly bugger back and forth around the lake for about an hour and a half.
 I picked up five rainbows total and missed another five at least.
 Then I decided I’d give an olive woolly bugger a try.
 I tied on the olive one and continued trolling for about another hour.
 I didn’t catch any on the olive fly but did have a few hits that I missed.

-All in all it was a really nice day.
+All in all, it was a really nice day.
 Cleawox Lake is a beautiful lake that is easy to fish.
 If you’re in the Florence area give Cleawox Lake a try.
 No matter what type of fishing you’re used to you should do fairly well.